When do you stop counting?

 Almost all carbon atoms are carbon-12.
 This is a stable isotope of carbon.
 Only a tiny percentage of carbon atoms are carbon-14. carbon-14 is unstable.
 It is a radioactive isotope of carbon.
 Pictured below is carbon dioxide (Figure below), which forms in the atmosphere from carbon-14 and oxygen.
 Neutrons in cosmic rays strike nitrogen atoms in the atmosphere.
 The nitrogen forms carbon-14.
 Carbon in the atmosphere combines with oxygen to form carbon dioxide.
 Plants take in carbon dioxide during photosynthesis.
 In this way, carbon-14 enters food chains.

 Carbon-14 forms in the atmosphere.
 It combines with oxygen and forms carbon dioxide.
 How does carbon-14 end up in fossils?

 Decay of Unstable Isotopes

 Like other unstable isotopes, carbon-14 breaks down, or decays.
-The original atoms are called the parent isotopes .
-For carbon-14 decay, each carbon-14 atom loses an alpha particle.
+The original atoms are called the parent isotopes.
+For carbon-14 decay, each carbon-14 atom loses an beta particle.
 It changes to a stable atom of nitrogen-14.
-The stable atom at the end is the daughter product ( Figure below ).
+The stable atom at the end is the daughter product (Figure below).